pleo-io/antaeus/docs/rfc-invoice-billing-scheduling.md

 logic, custom metrics can be employed
 - Performant and efficient - due to horizontal scalability, iterative (reactive) scheduling and little to no polling threads
+- Extensible and re-usable in another problem domain - the scheduling mechanism is not tight coupled to the problem domain hence can be reused in another problem domain

 **Cons:**
 - Less infrastructure dependencies to maintain